Zabir-A/Background-Remover-V2/README.md

 ![Alt text](download_exe_page.jpg)

 2. Run BgRmvr.exe.
-It will open up CMD, PowerShell or whatever terminal you have.
+It will open up the terminal or CMD (CLI).
 Wait a few seconds, a window prompt may pop up.
 Click allow.
-If you don't, it will not work.

 ![Alt text](allow_prompt.jpg)